 Once you do this you can choose whether you wish to apply your selections to the entire campaign or certain ad groups.
 Keep in mind that when using multiple levels the lowest-level negative keywords override the higher-level ones.

 You should also note that your selections will be set to broad match negative keywords by default unless you chose another match type manually.
+Our digital marketing agency recommends adjusting the match type for each negative keyword, as it will help you prevent narrowing the audience too much.
+Once you choose the match type, click “save,” and you can move on to the next negative keyword.

 How to add negative keywords without running the search terms report